lucia-auth/lucia/documentation/docs/02_getting-started/index.md

 4. Save the cookies returned by Lucia
 5. In the client, redirect the user

-> When redirecting a user after auth state change (signin, signout), use `window.location.href` in the client or http respose redirect in the server instead of SvelteKit's `goto()` as `goto()` will not update the cookies.
+> When redirecting a user after auth state change (signin, signout), use `window.location.href` in the client or http response redirect in the server instead of SvelteKit's `goto()` as `goto()` will not update the cookies.

 ### Implementation

 `auth.createUser` creates a new user and returns a few tokens and cookies.

 The first parameter is the auth id, and the second parameter is the identifier.
-The third paramter is optional, and you can provide a password and user data to be saved alongside other data.
+The third parameter is optional, and you can provide a password and user data to be saved alongside other data.
 In the example below, `email` will be saved as its own column in the `user` table.

 After creating a user, Lucia will return a set of tokens and cookies.
 These cookies should be saved to the user using the `set-cookie` headers.